 This interview will continue in part three of Simone Griffin of HomeFree-USA discusses Homeownership and the African American Community.
 To read some more of Simone’s financial writings, visit her blog at www.moneymagnet.homefreeusa.org.
 She can also be contacted directly at email@example.com.

-Thank you for taking the time to read this post.
-If you’ve found value here and think it would benefit others, please share it and or leave comments.
+Thank your for taking the time to read this post.
+If you’ve found value here and think it would benefit others, please share it and or leave a comment.
 To receive all of the most up to date content from the Big Words Blog Site, subscribe using the subscription box in the right hand column in this post and throughout the site.
 Lastly follow me on Twitter at @BWArePowerful, and a the Big Words Blog Site Facebook page.
 While my main areas of focus are Education, STEM and Financial Literacy, there are other blogs/site I endorse which be found on that particular page of my site.